 - Meet the genuine relationship requirement.
-This is the most fundamental requirement for Partner Visas.
+This is the most fundamental requirement for UK partner visas.
 Some of the documents/evidence which you may need to provide includes transcripts from conversations, photographs, tickets from events you’ve attended together and evidence of shared bank accounts and rental/housing agreements with both of your names on

 - Meet the financial requirements.
 As mentioned, you must prove that you have a combined annual income of at least £18,600.
 Bank statements, job contracts or a proof of turnover if you own a business can be used as evidence